B.Sc (Hons.) Economics

 2. 50% of the tuition fees for all students securing 80-89% or 2As in A levels (continued or awarded conditional on maintaining 3.5-3.8 CGPA with full workload)

-Up to 100% subject to assessment of the need and certain verification.
+Up to 100% subject to assessment of the need, certain verifications and competence

 The bachelor’s program in Economics is an excellent step towards a successful career.
 Our former students enjoy careers in a variety of analytical, technical and finance related roles as well as setting up their own businesses including: